MSBDC Network

 Waltham, MA 02451

-Tel: 781-891-3594 or 888-355-6663
+Tel: 781-891-3594

-Contact: Mike Topalian, Director
+Mike Topalian, Loan Specialist/Manager

 BCDC is one of the state's largest providers of Section 504 fixed asset financing.
 A non-profit corporation, BCDC works with banks and small to medium sized firms to provide 90% financing for the acquisition and/or expansion of real estate and equipment.
 Historically, projects have ranged in size between $400,000 and $5,000,000.

-BDC Capital / New England Certified Development Corporation
+BDC Capital / New England Certified

 500 Edgewater Drive, Suite 555